Work With Us

 Compensation and Hours

-- This role is seasonal, supporting our Spring season running approximately from March through the end of May.
-ASR’s may be invited to return for our Fall season beginning in August - November, pending performance and organizational need.
+- This role is seasonal, supporting our Spring season running approximately from April through the end of May.
+PA’s may be invited to return for our Fall season beginning in September - November, pending performance and organizational need.

-- Our core festival days known as “hub days” will take place on April 18th, May 9th, May 17th.
+- Our festival days known as “Hub days” will take place on April 18, May 9 and May 17.
 Availability for most of these dates is strongly preferred.
 Please let us know any dates you will not be available.
-There will be additional, singular events taking place outside of these dates, scheduled based on staff availability.

 Work Location